daisugiland/daisugi/packages/anzen/README.md

 ### #fromSyncThrowable(fn, parseErr)

-This function is similar to fromThrowable, but it requires a synchronous function to be provided.
+This function is similar to `fromThrowable`, but it requires a synchronous function to be provided.

 #### Usage